MuhammedTech/article-summarizer/README.md

 # Article Summerizer

-`Article Summerizer` is a software allows `anyone` to do `Article Summarization by just inputting an URL`.
+`Article Summarizer` is a software that allows `anyone` to do `Article Summarization by just inputting an URL`.

-Article Summerizer is an app that summerize any article by just getting its URL.
-It implements NLTK, Beautiful Soup and Regular Expression to effectively extract the keywords and output summarization of the article.
+Article Summarizer is an app that summarizes any article by just getting its URL.
+It implements NLTK, Beautiful Soup, and Regular Expression to effectively extract the keywords and output summarization of the article.

 ## Prerequisites